310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Souma v3 %}
 Hmm, that is just like Morisawa-dono.
 He is always working hard to fulfill his duty for the sake of maintaining peace.

 He is an honorable man who loves peace and cherishes people.
-You have truly been blessed with good predecessors, Sengoku, Nagumo.
+You have truly been blessed with a wonderful predecessor, Sengoku, Nagumo.
 {% endbubble %}

 {% bubble Tetora awkward %}